How Many Working Days are There in a Year in Canada?

 Christmas DayDecember 25

-Easter Sunday, Easter Monday, National Day for Truth and Reconciliation, and Boxing Day are not considered statutory in B.C., but some organizations may still provide their employees with a day off.
-This makes 250 working days in a year in B.C. for most employees, while federal employees may have one additional day off.
+Easter Sunday, Easter Monday and Boxing Day are not considered statutory in B.C., but some organizations may still provide their employees with a day off.
+This makes between 247 and 250 working days in a year in B.C. for most employees.

 B.C.
 Day is unique to this province and is celebrated on the first Monday of August.
 Public transportation services, libraries, post offices, and government offices are usually closed on this day, but some stores and businesses remain open.